Stage Directions (An Actor’s Guide)

 The Basics of Movement Directions

 You may have heard of the idea of “stage left” or “centre stage”.
 These are actual terms used in the theatre to describe the various positions on the stage.
-They are always given from the actors perspective.
-Upstage being towards the back of the auditorium and downstage towards the audience.
-Left and right corresponding to the actor looking out at the audience.
+They are always given from the actors perspective—upstage being towards the back of the auditorium and downstage towards the audience.
+Left and right correspond to the actor looking out at the audience.
+It can be a little confusing at first, but with practice it becomes second nature.
 See this helpful diagram below:

 One important variation of this convention is the use of “prompt side” (P) and “opposite prompt (side)” (OP), which are alternate names for stage-left and stage-right.
 More a staple in British theatre, they refer to the “prompt corner” traditionally occupied by the stage manager to the left side of the stage—a nook where actor’s could be safely prompted if they forgot their place in a play.
 Prompt corners are still common features in modern theatres, although their placement to stage-left is not always guaranteed.
 All the same, many actors and directors favour P and OP as they eliminate the sometimes-confusion of having to clarify which person’s left or right is being spoken about.